bizzehdee/blog/content/enhancing-unity-game-performance-with-universal-render-pipeline-urp.md

 * Limit the number of particles emitted at a time.
 * Use GPU simulation if suitable for your project.

-## Minimize Overdraw
+## Minimise Overdraw

 Overdraw occurs when multiple transparent objects are rendered on top of each other.
 This can be mitigated with techniques such as:

-* Sorting objects by depth to minimize overdraw.
+* Sorting objects by depth to minimise overdraw.
 * Utilizing techniques like depth pre-pass.

 ## Optimise Post-Processing Effects